xapian/xapian/xapian-applications/omega/docs/termprefixes.rst

 Reserved but currently unallocated: CW

-There are two main uses for prefixes - boolean filters and probabilistic (i.e. free text) fields.
+There are two main uses for prefixes - boolean filters and free-text fields.

 Boolean Filters
 ===============